MinecraftBedrockArabic/Bedrock-Emoji-Viewer/README.md

 - Displays all emojis from the corresponding `glyph_XX.png`
 - Select an emoji to insert it into the editor

+### Settings

+- **Hide Source Char:** Hide the original Unicode emoji character and only show the icon.
+- **Ignore Transparent Glyphs:** Ignores glyphs that are completely transparent during loading.

 ---

 ### Notes